• Skip to primary navigation

 What happens in this step?
 The onions and celery will fry in the sausage fat and fond built in the first step, solidifying the flavor base we want.

-Melt about 1½ sticks (¾ cup) of butter in the same pan over medium-high heat, scraping the sausage bits off the bottom.
+1. To the rendered fat, add 1½ sticks (¾ cup) of butter.
+Set the heat to medium-high and scrape any sausage bits off the bottom.

-When the butter foams, add the yellow and green onions and celery.
-Mix well and cook until the onions are clear and starting to brown, about 15 to 20 minutes.
+1. When the butter foams, add the yellow and green onions and celery.
+Mix well and cook until the onions are clear and starting to brown; about 15 to 20 minutes.
 Stir often so it doesn’t stick and burn.

 What happens in this step?
 Now that we have a foundation built with strong flavors, the sausage and aromatics are added to start building the unique flavors of this recipe.

-Add the sausage back to the pan (plus any liquid that has accumulated in the bowl) along with the bay leaves and about ⅔ of the sage.
+1. Add the sausage back to the pan (plus any liquid that has accumulated in the bowl) along with the bay leaves and about ⅔ of the sage.
 Mix well and let it cook for about 10 minutes, stirring often.
+If the sausage mixture is sticking to the pan, reduce the heat and cover the pan.

-Next, stir in the giblets, parsley, the rest of the sage and more of the Herb and Spice Blend.
+1. Next, stir in the giblets, parsley, the rest of the sage, and more of the Herb and Spice Blend.
 Mix well to combine.
 Reduce the heat to low and cook another 10 minutes while the flavors meld.
 Keep stirring so it doesn’t stick.

 Prepare and add the oysters (or "Ersters" as Aunt Dorothy used to say)